Human penis: Development

-Differences between female and male organs

-In the developing fetus, the genital tubercle develops into the glans of the penis in males and into the clitoral glans in females; they are homologous.
-The urogenital fold develops into the skin around the shaft of the penis and the urethra in males and into the labia minora in females.
-The corpora cavernosa are homologous to the body of the clitoris; the corpus spongiosum is homologous to the vestibular bulbs beneath the labia minora; the scrotum, homologous to the labia majora; and the foreskin, homologous to the clitoral hood.
-The raphe does not exist in females, because there, the two halves are not connected.
+When the fetus is exposed to testosterone, the genital tubercle elongates (primordial phallus) and develops into the glans and shaft of the penis and the urogenital folds fuse to become the penile raphe.
+The urethra within the penis (except within the glans) is developed from the urogenital sinus.

 Growth in puberty

 On entering puberty, the penis, scrotum and testicles will enlarge toward maturity.
 During the process, pubic hair grows above and around the penis.
 A large-scale study assessing penis size in thousands of 17- to 19-year-old males found no difference in average penis size between 17-year-olds and 19-year-olds.
 From this, it can be concluded that penile growth is typically complete not later than age 17, and possibly earlier.

 Physiological functions

 Urination

-In males the expulsion of urine from the body is done through the penis.
-The urethra drains the bladder through the prostate gland where it is joined by the ejaculatory duct, and then onward to the penis.
+Males expel urine from the bladder through the urethra, which passes through the prostate where it is joined by the ejaculatory ducts, and then onward through the penis.
 At the root of the penis (the proximal end of the corpus spongiosum) lies the external sphincter muscle.
-This is a small sphincter of striated muscle tissue and is in healthy males under voluntary control.
-Relaxing the urethra sphincter allows the urine in the upper urethra to enter the penis properly and thus empty the urinary bladder.
+This is a small sphincter of striated muscle tissue and is in healthy males, under voluntary control.
+Relaxing the urethral sphincter allows the urine in the upper urethra to enter the penis properly and thus empty the urinary bladder.

 Physiologically, urination involves coordination between the central, autonomic, and somatic nervous systems.
 In infants, some elderly individuals, and those with neurological injury, urination may occur as an involuntary reflex.
 Brain centers that regulate urination include the pontine micturition center, periaqueductal gray, and the cerebral cortex.
 During erection, these centers block the relaxation of the sphincter muscles, so as to act as a physiological separation of the excretory and reproductive function of the penis, and preventing urine from entering the upper portion of the urethra during ejaculation.